 Types of Bond Markets Based on Buyers

 The bond market can be categorized into various types depending on the primary buyers or participants involved.
-Each segment caters to specific investment goals and risk appetites.
 These are the various types of bond markets:

 - Retail Bond Market